We love growing cucumbers! But there are many differences, so let’s do a cucumber comparison.

 Eating (and drinking) All Those Cucumbers!

 We also just found Freezer Pickles thanks to Crystal’s book, Freeze Fresh.
-These are so easy to use up that one or two extra cucumbers- so now I’m never worried about growing too many cucumbers!
+This is such an easy way to use up those one or two extra cucumbers—so now I’m never worried about growing too many cucumbers!

-Has this cucumber comparison inspired you to try this season?
+Has this cucumber comparison inspired you to try growing cucumbers this season?

 Dig In!